 Travel and Tourism Satellite Account: First Quarter 2016

-Real spending on travel and tourism accelerated in the fourth quarter of 2014, increasing at an annual rate of 4.5 percent after increasing 3.4 percent (revised) in the third quarter.
-By comparison, real gross domestic product (GDP) decelerated, increasing 2.2 percent (second estimate) in the fourth quarter after increasing 5.0 percent.
-For the year, real spending on travel and tourism increased 2.5 percent in 2014 after increasing 3.6 percent in 2013.
-By comparison, real GDP increased 2.4 percent in 2014 after increasing 2.2 percent in 2013.
+Real spending (output) on travel and tourism accelerated in the first quarter of 2016, increasing at an annual rate of 5.2 percent after increasing 1.5 percent (revised) in the fourth quarter of 2015.
+By comparison, real gross domestic product (GDP) decelerated, increasing 0.8 percent in the first quarter (second estimate) after increasing 1.4 percent in the fourth quarter of 2015.

-Total Tourism-Related Output was $1.6 trillion in the fourth quarter of 2014.
-It consisted of $905.5 billion (58 percent) of direct tourism spending and $651.5 billion (42 percent) of indirect tourism-related spending.
+Total Tourism-Related Output was $1.6 trillion in the first quarter of 2016.
+It consisted of $929.3 billion (58 percent) of direct tourism spending and $670.2 billion (42 percent) of indirect tourism-related spending.

-Total Tourism-Related Employment was 7.8 million jobs in the fourth quarter of 2014 and consisted of 5.5 million (71 percent) direct tourism jobs and 2.3 million (29 percent) indirect tourism-related jobs.
+Total Tourism-Related Employment was 7.6 million jobs in the first quarter of 2016 and consisted of 5.4 million (71 percent) direct tourism jobs and 2.2 million (29 percent) indirect tourism-related jobs.